-Federal Highway Administration and Institute of Traffic Engineers provide this description that encompasses the many aspects of traffic calming:
+The Federal Highway Administration and Institute of Traffic Engineers provide this description that encompasses the many aspects of traffic calming:

 The primary purpose of traffic calming is to support the livability and vitality of residential and commercial areas through improvements in non-motorist safety, mobility, and comfort.
 These objectives are typically achieved by reducing vehicle speeds or volumes on a single street or a street network.
 Traffic calming measures consist of horizontal, vertical, lane narrowing, roadside, and other features that use self-enforcing physical or psycho-perception means to produce desired effects.

 - Third Street Rehabilitation Concepts

 The Town of Estes Park will implement a traffic calming pilot program on Third Street, North Court and South Court to convert the three roadways into one-way streets and introduce designated on-street parking lanes.
 This pilot program will allow residents to evaluate the one-way traffic pattern, which was the neighborhood-preferred traffic calming approach.

 Public Works has presented numerous design alternatives to the neighborhood over the past year, and the preferred alternative would incorporate one-way vehicular travel on Third Street (US 36 to SH 7) with designated parking lanes on both sides of Third Street, as well as one-way travel with an adjacent parking lane on both North Court and South Court.
 North Court will flow eastward and South Court will flow westward during this pilot program.
 New "Do Not Enter" and "One Way" signs will be installed at intersections.
 Parking stalls will be striped along the roadways and will break at intersections and driveways.
 The parking stalls will be eight feet wide, which will leave a 13-foot-wide center drive lane on Third Street, and will leave an 11-foot-wide drive lane on both North and South Court.
 The signage and striping work for this pilot program will occur Tuesday, Nov.
 17, and is planned to remain in place until the reconstruction project is completed.